bibenji/reading-sheets/Go_Programming_Blueprints.md

 a lot of things to review for oauth in twitter.go and wait for validation of twitter's dev account

+Signal channels

 P. 160

+deadlines, cancelation and stopping for cross API boundaries (P. 162)

+you can close a channel to mean things are done or send something in it

+Look: A Channel Compendium by John Graham-Cumming

+p.
+164